 In the Ministerial declaration the reduction relative to this reference were agreed (CART), but in this assessment we rather use the equivalent nutrient input ceiling that is simply reference net input minus CART for a country and basin.
 For basins without reduction requirement a nutrient input ceiling can also be calculated.
-For more information see the section “In depth information” on Calculation of nutrient input ceiling.
+For more information see the section “Results” on Calculation of nutrient input ceiling.

-A complete dataset with updated water- and airborne nitrogen and phosphorus inputs was established for 1995-2012 based on reported waterborne inputs to the Baltic Sea by Contracting Parties and calculation of atmospheric deposition on Baltic Sea sub-basins by EMEP.
+A complete dataset with updated water- and airborne nitrogen and phosphorus inputs was established for 1995-2014 based on reported waterborne inputs to the Baltic Sea by Contracting Parties and calculation of atmospheric deposition on Baltic Sea sub-basins by EMEP.
 The dataset has been quality assured, some data corrected and data gaps have been filled in to get a consistent and complete dataset, and this dataset has been approved by the Contracting Parties.
 For more information on how a complete dataset was established, see the PLC-5.5 report and documentation on how a complete PLC-5.5 dataset was obtained.